Common Course of Study Learning Outcomes for all Lafayette Students

 STSC 4: Evaluate a published work related to physical or natural phenomena.

-V: Construct and evaluate answers to questions of moral and political concern (e.g., questions of morally correct conduct, justice, and social policy) via rational deliberation and based on solid evidence.
+V: Construct and evaluate answers to questions of moral and/or political concern (e.g., questions of morally correct conduct, justice, and social policy) via rational deliberation and based on solid evidence.

 W 1: Analyze a variety of rhetorical situations.